What is the Fourier Transform of a Spatial Point Process?: Direct Spectral Summaries of Point Patterns

-As the change of variable to polar coordinates means we will multiply by $\|z\|^{d-1}$, and this will correspond to a $d/2-1$ Hankel transform of the taper $h(\cdot)$ multiplied by the product density.
-For more details on the Hankel transform see~\citep{grafakos2013fourier,cressie2015statistics}.

-We can also use more than one taper, and will use a sequence of orthogonal functions $\{h_k\}$~\citep{percival1993spectral}, that will be used to get a new estimator.
+We can also use more than one taper, and will use a sequence of orthogonal functions $\{h_\itapers\}$~\cite{Percival1993}, that will be used to get a new estimator.
 We will assume they are all of unit energy and are all (pairwise) orthogonal.
-This means we will require $||h_k||_2=1$ and
+This means we will require $||h_\itapers||_2=1$ and

-Tapering has been viewed with variable approbation.
-Criticism comes especially for throwing away data~\citep{fougere1977solution,yuen1979comments}.
 We shall study the properties of direct spectral estimators of the form of Eqn~\eqref{Ih}.
 This will help us to characterise the second order properties of the process $X$.

-Just as a brief note: it is not obvious to know how to taper.
-Most of time series analysis is based on discrete regular sampling for instance.
+Most of time series analysis is based on discrete regular sampling for instance, and so most tapers are designed for that scenario.
 We chose to use continuous tapers, rather than interpolating the points to a regular grid.
-This leaves the spheroidal wavefunctions (continuous but hard to compute), as well as the cosine tapers of~\cite{riedel1995minimum}.
+This leaves as possible tapers to use the spheroidal wavefunctions (continuous but hard to compute), as well as the cosine tapers of~\cite{Riedel1995}.
 These correspond to separable taper choices; non-separable choices with be discussed in Section \ref{sec:isotropy}.